chanmix51/Pomm/documentation/documentation.rst

 Hydrate and convert
 -------------------

 It may happen you need to create objects with data as array. ``Pomm`` uses this mechanism internally to hydrate the entities with database values.
 The ``hydrate()`` method takes an array and merge it with the entity's internal values.
-Be aware PHP associative arrays keys are case sensitive while postgresql's field names are not.
+Be aware PHP associative arrays keys are case sensitive while Postgresql's field names are not.
 If you need some sort of conversion the ``convert()`` method will help.
 You can overload the ``convert()`` method to create a more specific conversion (if you use web services data provider by example) but you cannot overload the ``hydrate()`` method.

 Life cycle
 ----------